axibase/atsd-use-cases/how-to/github/pr-notification.md

 While the default email notifications delivered by GitHub provide a convenient way to stay on track, the flexibility of being able to quickly handle new pull requests or make them known to specific collaborators can be better accomplished using programmatic integration leveraging GitHub webhook functionality.

+Webhook functionality is constantly evolving to include new options , explore the GitHub development team's latest pursuits on the [Platform Roadmap](https://developer.github.com/early-access/platform-roadmap/) for an insight into coming features.

 ## Launch ATSD Sandbox

 Execute the `docker run` command to launch a local ATSD [sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) instance.